"That is wicked..."

 - An Elegy for the Still-living Robin Goodfellows jokes are strictly black comedy.

 “So this man walks into a bar.
 He sits down at the stool, says hey, bartender, bring me a bloody Mary.
 The bartender steps into the backroom.
 The man hears someone scream from behind the door, and then three loud thumps.
 A minute later, the bartender comes back out carrying your wife, bleeding from the head, and lays her on the table.
 Ha!”

-- There's a book called The Bunny Suicides and a sequel Return of the Bunny Suicides.
+- There's a book called The Bunny Suicides and a sequel Return of the Bunny Suicides by Andy Riley.
 It's exactly what it seems, usually having Shout-Out to other things (Terminator, Aliens, etc.).
 And good lord is it hilarious.

 Why did the dead baby cross the road?
 Cause it was stapled to the chicken.

 - The short story "Survivor Type" is about a drug dealing surgeon who gets stranded on a deserted island with no food but plenty of heroin.
 Eventually he starts cutting off his own limbs and eating them as he gradually loses his mind.
 "They say you are what you eat and if so I HAVEN'T CHANGED A BIT!"

 - Stephen King novels in general.
 The bits that aren't pure terror are this trope.
 Sometimes they even go side-by-side.

 - The story Daedalus and Icarus from Ovid's The Metamorphoses, although the humor has been Lost in Translation.

 - In Lawrence Block's novel Ariel, Ariel's friend Erskine has a proclivity for this.